Best Bluetooth Speakers Android Central 2020

 Another Affordable Option

-Small speaker packing a powerful punch.
+Small speaker packing a powerful punch

-The XB12 fits in the palm of your hand but sounds surprisingly loud and clear.
+This small speaker sounds surprisingly loud and clear.
 It's water, dust, and shock-resistant, and comes in several bold colors.

 Great Small Option: Bose SoundLink Micro

 If the SoundLink Revolve+ is out of your price range, the Micro is a smaller speaker for about half the price that's both water-resistant and shockproof.
-It's available in a few interesting colors, and offers clean, distortion-free sound at a respectable volume — though the small size means it's a bit lacking in bass.
+It's available in a few interesting colors and offers clean, distortion-free sound at a respectable volume — though the small size means it's a bit lacking in bass.

 The biggest disadvantage of the SoundLink Micro is its battery life.
 At only 6 hours, this is far from the longest-lasting speaker we've seen, but your neighbors will likely appreciate the hard limit on loud music.
 The SoundLink Micro also has built-in microphones, which allows you to carry out calls and even talk to Google Assistant or Siri when connected to your phone.